guilgautier/template-python-project/README.md

 Sphinx is in charge of building the documentation and generating HTML output, but also PDF, epub, ...

 The source files of the documentation are simply  `.rst` (reStructuredText) or `.md` (Markdown) files.
-However we suggest using reST markup to keep the same syntax and format as used for writing [Python docstings](https://devguide.python.org/documenting/).
+However we suggest using the reST markup to keep the same syntax and format as used for writing [Python docstings](https://devguide.python.org/documenting/).

 ### Install documentation dependencies